 1. For many people, investing in a 401(k) is their first real introduction to investing

-Before being exposed to a 401k a large number of people have never really been exposed to or had the opportunity to invest in the stock market.
-A 401(k) provides that opportunity and allows it to happen in a painless way through automatic deductions from your paycheck.
+Before being exposed to a 401k, many people have never really been exposed to or had the opportunity to invest in the stock market.
+A 401(k) provides that opportunity and allows it to happen painlessly through automatic deductions from your paycheck.

 2. There is a great opportunity for pre-tax contribution growth

 The growth of your pre-tax contributions, especially over the long term, may far outweigh any taxes or fees you incur when you start to make withdrawals from your account.
 In addition, the growth from your employer’s match may be able to take care of some or all of those taxes and management fees you incur.